dinabenayadcherif/OSFinalProject/README.md

 We used mutex locks as a way of making sure that there were no conflicts in global variables in the multithreaded program.

+The directory report_pix shows the CPU usage of all the threads representing each individual location.

 To run the program: